Themes for Volume III

 If your piece has been accepted, please wait one month from the date of acceptance to submit again.
 If your piece has been rejected, please wait one week from the date of the last rejection before resubmitting.

 We will not accept translated or reprinted old stories.
 No exceptions.
-We do not accept fan fiction.
-Sorry.
+We do not accept fan fiction (even incredibly well-written fan fiction).